“Predicting rain doesn’t count. Building arks does.”– Warren Buffett

 I wonder, if God through Noah had only warned of the coming flood, what good would that have been?
 Love is shown only through the fabrication, provision and the opportunity to be rescued by the Ark.

 As a technical artist (in church or elsewhere) I am called to be a problem solver, not just a problem warner.
 My job is to build Arks, not just predict rain.

-The problem is building an Ark often takes a great deal of time and trust.
+The challenge is, the building of an Ark often takes a great deal of time and trust.
 According to the Bible it took Noah well over fifty years.
-I am not sure I could press on that long without discernible benefit.
+I am not sure I could press on that long without knowing their would be a discernible benefit.